Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Benchmark Datasets

-\paragraph{CVC-14: Visible-FIR Day-Night Pedestrian Sequence Dataset~\cite{CVCDataset-link}: } Regular RGB and Far Infrared (FIR) multi-modal video sequences that were captured throughout the day and at night make up this CVC-14 dataset.
+Regular RGB and Far Infrared (FIR) multi-modal video sequences that were captured throughout the day and at night make up this CVC-14 dataset.
 It provides dedicated training and test sets.
 The training set contains 3695 daytime images and 3390 nighttime images, while the test set contains 700 samples.
 In total, there are about 2,000 pedestrians in the daytime and about 1,500 pedestrians in the nighttime.

-\paragraph{ExDark: Exclusively Dark~\cite{Exdark}: }
+\subsection{ExDark: Exclusively Dark~\cite{Exdark}}

 This dataset has been introduced to support object recognition and image enhancement research.
 It consists of 7,363 low-light pictures, with twelve object categories having image-level classification labels and local-object bounding box annotations.
 Images are usually in the dimension of $640 \times 480$.